 If you're using a free CMS like WordPress, chances are you are also using dozens of third party plugins.
 These plugins can cause vulnerabilities on your website if they aren’t kept up to date.
 In fact, the WordPress File Manager plugin has recently been utilized in hundreds of thousands of attacks.

 Because tools like WordPress are ubiquitous, they’re more frequently targeted by hackers.
 Even if you're using SSL/TLS 2.0 or later, your site can still be at risk.
 Another factor is the open source nature of WordPress code.
 While it can be useful if you have developers on your team to use a CMS with a common language, it does mean you need someone who knows how to check for bugs and broken code.
 With HubSpot, that’s all taken care of for you, no need for expensive security work and no nasty surprises.

 We've helped many clients migrate into a more secure website environment with HubSpot CMS, which includes the latest security certificates and regular vulnerability scans.

-Managing your email campaigns, prospects, customer data, and social media posts is a juggle.
+Managing your email campaigns, prospects, customer data, and social media posts can be difficult to juggle.
 Add your website content, blogs, and landing pages into the mix and you have a huge task that requires multiple systems, people, and processes.
 While WordPress also excels at offering a wide variety of integrations, trying to keep everything in sync and updated can be a real headache.
 With HubSpot, all of these sales-critical elements are in one easy-to-use system.